X-jaekid-X/autoreroot/README.md

-Auto Reroot for LineageOS Updates
+# Auto Reroot for LineageOS Updates

-This script will cause inotify to auto patch your downloaded OTA's using Magisk to keep root.
-Older Android devices do not need this script.
+This script uses inotify to automatically patch downloaded OTAs with Magisk to preserve root access. **Note: Older Android devices do not need this script.**

-Installation Guide
+---

+## Prerequisites

-1. Install Termux from F-Droid.
+1. Install Termux from F-Droid (https://f-droid.org/packages/com.termux/)

-2. Install Termux:Boot from F-Droid (required for auto-start on boot).
+2. Install Termux:Boot from F-Droid (https://f-droid.org/packages/com.termux.boot/) (required for auto-start on boot)

-3. Open Termux and run:
+3. Install required packages:

- pkg install inotify-tools
+pkg install tsu inotify-tools

--- ONE LINE INSTALLATION --
+4. Grant Termux storage permissions:

+termux-setup-storage

+---

+## Installation

+Option 1: One-Line Installation

-Make sure that auto_reroot_inotify.sh is in your Downloads folder then run this entire command:
+Place `auto_reroot_inotify.sh` in your Downloads folder, then run:

 mkdir -p ~/.termux/boot && \
 cp -f ~/storage/downloads/auto_reroot_inotify.sh ~/.termux/boot/ && \
 chmod +x ~/.termux/boot/auto_reroot_inotify.sh && \
-nohup /data/data/com.termux/files/usr/bin/bash ~/.termux/boot/auto_reroot_inotify.sh >/dev/null 2>&1 &
+nohup ~/.termux/boot/auto_reroot_inotify.sh > /dev/null 2>&1 &

--- OR --

-Install manually

-4. Save the Script
+### Option 2: Manual Installation

+1. Create the scripts directory:

+mkdir -p ~/scripts

-Save your auto reroot script to:
+2. Save the script to:

 ~/scripts/auto_reroot_inotify.sh

-5. Make the Script Executable
+3. Make the script executable:

-Run this command:

 chmod +x ~/scripts/auto_reroot_inotify.sh

-6. Start the Script Manually
+4. Start the script manually:

-Run this command:

- nohup ~/scripts/auto_reroot_inotify.sh &
+nohup ~/scripts/auto_reroot_inotify.sh > /dev/null 2>&1 &

-7. Enable Auto-Start on Boot
+5. Enable auto-start on boot:

-Run these commands:

 mkdir -p ~/.termux/boot

 cp ~/scripts/auto_reroot_inotify.sh ~/.termux/boot/

-8. The script will now start on boot and monitor your /data/lineageos_updates folder for an OTA and auto patch it with Magisk to retain root when an OTA is detected.
-Do not reboot your device when prompted by LineageOS, you only need to download the OTA when using this script.
+---

+## Usage

+Once installed, the script will:
+- Monitor `/data/lineageos_updates` for new OTA files
+- Automatically patch OTAs with Magisk when detected
+- Preserve root access after updates

+Important: When LineageOS prompts you to reboot after downloading an OTA, **do NOT reboot yet**.
+Wait for the script to patch the OTA first (you'll see a toast notification if Termux:API is installed), then the device will reboot automatically.

+---

+## Verification

+To check if the script is running:

+ps aux | grep auto_reroot

+To view the log:

+cat ~/auto_reroot.log

+---

+## Troubleshooting

+- Script not starting on boot?
+Make sure Termux:Boot is installed and has been opened at least once
+- Permission errors?
+Ensure `tsu` is installed and working: `pkg install tsu`
+- No notifications?
+Install Termux:API for toast notifications: `pkg install termux-api`

+---

+## Notes

+- The script requires root access via `tsu`
+- Your device must support A/B seamless updates
+- Magisk must be installed and functioning properly